amsterdamtimemachine/data-index/README.md

   Splitting fetch from ingest keeps ingestion offline and reproducible and pins each PDOK snapshot as an inspectable file; re-run a fetch to refresh it.
 - **Feature datasets (Beeldbank, Joods Monument, Delpher)** — currently private derivatives of mostly-public source collections, so they are not publicly distributable.
+- **Classifier tags (optional)** — the output of a tagger run over an ingested dataset, as JSONL with one row per record: `{"id": <the dataset's natural key>, "tags": ["<tag id>", ...]}`.
+The id must be the same natural key the dataset's ingestor derives feature ids from (for Beeldbank the record's identifier, not its image URL); if the classifier emits another key, convert the file first.
+One file per run, ingested with that run's id as `--tagger`.

 All files land in the data directory; the ingestion steps below read them.